shawnbanasick/kade/README.md

 <strong>(See installation instructions below.)</strong>

-KenQ Analysis Desktop Edition (KADE) is an open-source desktop application for the analysis of Q methodology data.
+KenQ Analysis Desktop Edition (KADE) is an open-source application for the analysis of Q methodology data.
 It runs on macOS, Windows, and Linux.
 The user interface is similar to the online version of KenQ Analysis, so it may feel familiar.